-How to Install a Blind Corner Base Cabinet
+How to Install a Blind Corner Base Cabinet – Step-by-Step Guide

-What is a Blind Corner Base Cabinet?
+What Is a Blind Corner Base Cabinet?

-What is the Cabinet Pull?
+What Is the Blind Cabinet Pull?

 When installing a Blind Base Corner Cabinet there is a minimum and maximum “pull” that is required.
 The blind cabinet is “pulled” a certain number of inches from the wall to create proper clearance for the door and drawer to open without interfering with the adjacent cabinet.